 =Now(), the control displays the current date and time.
 The maximum length for a DefaultValue property setting is 255 characters.

-The DefaultValue property doesn't apply to check box, option button, or toggle buttoncontrols when they are in an option group.
-It does however apply to the option group itself.
+The DefaultValue property doesn't apply to check box, option button, or toggle button controls when they are in an option group.
+However, it does apply to the option group itself.

 Forms!frmInvoice!PaymentMethod.DefaultValue = """Cash"""

 To set this property for a field by using Visual Basic, use the ADO DefaultValue property or the DAO DefaultValue property.

 The DefaultValue property is applied only when you add a new record.
 If you change the DefaultValue property, the change isn't automatically applied to existing records.

 If you set the DefaultValue property for a form control that's bound to a field that also has a DefaultValue property setting defined in the table, the control setting overrides the table setting.

 If you create a control by dragging a field from the field list, the field's DefaultValue property setting, as defined in the table, is applied to the control on the form although the control's DefaultValue property setting will remain blank.